-Over the years, the residencies have included traditional and contemporary, as well as visual and performance arts.
-The first Artist-in-Residence was Bruce subiyay Miller, who conducted a six-month storytelling residency at the Skokomish Tribe.
+Through the years, residencies have included traditional and contemporary, as well as visual and performing arts.
+The very first Artist-in-Residence was Bruce subiyay Miller (Skokomish), who conducted a six-month long storytelling residency with the Skokomish Nation.

-Participants over the years have ranged in age from preschool through adult, and include artists from many tribal cultures.
-In 2005, the Longhouse established a partnership with Te Waka Toi/Creative New Zealand to fund a pilot program for Maori artists to work in residence at the Longhouse for twelve weeks each spring.
-Christina Hurihia Wirihana was the first Maori Artist-in-Residence to join the Longhouse for twelve weeks in the Spring of 2006.
-The network, and the opportunities, continue to grow.
+Participants over the years have been artists from many tribal cultures, and have ranged in age from preschool to adult.
+In 2005, the Longhouse established a partnership with Te Waka Toi/Creative New Zealand to fund a pilot program for Maori artists to work-in-residence here at the Longhouse; that program continues each spring, for twelve weeks.
+Master weaver, Christina Hurihia Wirihana, was the first Maori Artist-in-Residence to join the Longhouse in the Spring of 2006.
+Since then, the network and the opportunities continue to grow.

 Lyonel Grant is one of Aotearoa’s preeminent sculptors, and the designer and carver of extraordinary meeting houses such as Te Noho Kotahitanga marae at Unitec’s Owairaka campus.
 This wharenui whare whakairo, carved meeting house, is startlingly innovative yet is balanced by a committed return to the structural integrity of the past in which the carved poupou and heke are not mere decoration of a pre-constructed European framework, they are an integral part of the structure.